 - Check your credit score for free

-- Learn about how to improve your credit score
+- Free information on how to improve your credit score

 - Protect yourself from identity theft

-- Some services, such as daily score updates, require a premium membership
+- Some services, like daily credit score monitoring, require a premium membership

 - Recommendations may be influenced by partnerships that pay Credit Sesame